 Are you trying to figure out if a blog post versus a category page versus another blog post are YMYL content?
 A good rule of thumb with this question is to ask yourself whether most people would consult friends for information on these topics in casual conversations — if this is the case, then you likely aren’t dealing with YMYL content.
 However, your content would be YMYL content if most people who are seeking the information would go to an expert for insight on these topics.
 This specific type of content would harmfully affect people if the information was inaccurate.

 Because YMYL content can negatively impact people’s lives if the content is incorrect, search engines take the information more seriously than other types of content.
-And this is where showcasing expertise, authority, and trust comes into play in relation to content.
+And this is where showcasing expertise, experience, authority, and trust comes into play in relation to content.

 To no longer belabor the point, and to simplify further than just knowing it stands for expertise, authority, and trust, we’re breaking EAT down here.